AndrewWPhillips/rangeset/README.md

 Rangeset implements a set container using the Go generics as implemented in the Go 1.18.
-It is somewhat similar to the example "sets" package (new in Go m1.18)) but uses a slice of ranges rather than a map internally.
-This has advantages, such as space-efficiency for some large sets, elements are returned in order, complement (inverse) operation is supported as is Universal sets, etc.
+It is somewhat similar to the example "sets" package (should be in the Go 1.19 std lib) but uses a slice of ranges rather than a map internally.
+This has advantages, such as space-efficiency for large sets (including dense and sparse sets), elements are returned in order, complement (inverse) operation is supported as is Universal sets, etc.

 ## Go Generics (Parametric Polymorphism)